Canton, Baltimore: Housing stock

-Most houses in Canton are turn-of-the-20th-century two- to three-story rowhouses.
+Most houses in Canton are turn-of-the-20th-century two to three-story rowhouses.
 Some homes closer to the waterfront date from the Civil War and many are well-preserved despite their age.
 New townhouses have recently been built at O'Donnell Square and throughout the neighborhood, replacing some of the previous stock.
 There are also luxury waterfront apartments and condominiums in recently rehabilitated industrial buildings.
-According to the Baltimore Neighborhood Indicators Alliance, the median price of homes sold in 2016 was $286,500, an increase from $231,000 in 2011.
+According to the Baltimore Neighborhood Indicators Alliance, the median price of homes sold in 2023 was $361,000.

 Demographics

-Based on data derived from the census of 2010 and 2014 ACS 5-year estimate, there were 11,398 people living in the neighborhood.
-The racial makeup of Canton was 90.8% White, 3.9% African American, 0.1% Native American, 2.3% Asian, 1.0% from other races, and 2.0% from two or more races.
-The median household income in 2016 was $103,282, the 2nd highest of all Baltimore neighborhoods, behind Roland Park.
+Based on data derived from the census of 2020, there were 10,589 people living in the neighborhood, with a median age of 36.2 years.
+As of 2023, Canton has with the highest percentage population 25 to 64 years (75.8%) among all neighborhoods in Baltimore.
+The racial makeup of Canton was 84.2% White, 5.6% Asian, 4.6% of Mixed Race, 4.2% Black, 0.1% Native American, and 0.8% from other races.
+The median household income in 2023 was $165,282, the highest of all Baltimore neighborhoods.
 88.1% of the working-age population is employed, 3.0% is unemployed, both rates highest and lowest, respectively, among all Baltimore neighborhoods.